daormar/debasher/doc/design_doc_resident.md

-  What this closes: the specific self-stop-too-early mechanism the bug above depends on, since a node no longer decides on its own, from its own round closing, that it is done.
-What does not exist yet: the external tool itself (the graceful equivalent of `debasher_stop`) that would actually watch every node's halted marker and send the stop signal in a real program, without a person doing it by hand; until it does, nothing drives a whole program's ordered shutdown to completion on its own, and this entry stays open.
-As a direct consequence, `Supervisor`'s own `_escalate_shutdown` (`engine/debasher_runtime_supervisor.py`), which sends `shutdown` straight to the `TRIGGER_PORT` initiators, no longer makes the reachable part of the graph actually stop: every escalation now waits out the full `FORCE_STOP_TIMEOUT_SECS` and falls back to `debasher_stop`'s hard kill every time, not just when something is actually stuck.
-Not fixed: planned as `_escalate_shutdown` calling the same external tool once it exists, instead of sending `shutdown` and waiting on `.finished` itself.
+  What this closes: the specific self-stop-too-early mechanism the bug above depends on, since a node no longer decides on its own, from its own round closing, that it is done, and the external tool that actually drives a real program's ordered shutdown to completion now exists and is verified (`debasher_stop_resident`, section 4).
+Getting the tool itself working against a real program (not just against `FBPProcess` in isolation) surfaced one further, unrelated bug, also found and fixed the same day: a leaked `stdout`/`stderr` file descriptor that kept a `Supervisor`'s own wrapper script from ever finishing after it relaunched a node (section 4's "Relaunching a downed node").
+Kept open on its own, deliberately separate from this entry (its own paragraph, section 4's "Escalation on a permanent node failure"): `Supervisor`'s own escalation after a permanent node failure does not call this tool yet, and until it does, degrades to always falling back to a hard kill.

-  Two things that external tool still has to get right, neither designed yet.
-First, the same caveat as before, now about its own polling rather than about the mechanism it polls: a halted marker existing does not by itself prove the writer thread had already flushed everything it owed to the real fifo at capture time, since that is exactly what the checkpoint's own `out_backlog` (G5) is for, so the tool still needs the writer thread's own drain folded into what counts as "this node is really done", not only the marker appearing.
-Second, it must wait for every node's marker before sending the stop signal to any of them, not signal each as its own marker appears: signalling early would race an upstream peer that has not finished sending yet, reproducing this same bug's shape one level out.
-Even waiting for everyone, a peer can still process and forward a little more between its own marker and actually receiving the signal, a narrower residual window that reduces to the Contract's own "both endpoints of a channel crashed" limit (see "Limits and non-goals"), not a new one.
+  Two things the tool had to get right, both now done, not just designed.
+  First, it waits for every node's marker before sending the stop signal to any of them, not per node as its own marker appears: signalling early would race an upstream peer that has not finished sending yet, reproducing this same bug's shape one level out (`wait_for_every_halted_marker`, then `stop_every_node_and_wait_for_finished`, two separate passes over every node, `engine/debasher_stop_resident.sh`).
+A narrower residual window remains even so: a peer can still process and forward a little between its own marker and actually receiving the signal, which reduces to the Contract's own "both endpoints of a channel crashed" limit (see "Limits and non-goals"), not a new one.
+Second, the `out_backlog` caveat reasoned about above (a halted marker existing does not by itself prove the writer thread had already flushed everything to the real fifo): real runs, including several that kill and relaunch a node mid-flight and check the exact resulting trace afterward (`test/engine/test_chaos.py`'s already-committed kill/relaunch pieces, now ending through this same tool), have not surfaced this as an actual defect, consistent with G5's own replay-on-recovery already covering it regardless of the writer thread's state at the moment the stop signal arrives.
+Reasoned, not measured in isolation: nothing here specifically stress-tests this one interaction on its own.

 - **The `Supervisor`'s own resolution after a node gives up may not
   complete: found on 2026-09-22 by the chaos test's engineered-gap piece,